Skip to content

 One of the first suburbs of San Diego, it was founded in 1905.
 Primarily built for the upper middle class, in the following years, it became home to many new residents, contributing to the mixing of cultures and habits.

-Walking around this neighborhood, whose streets are lined with trees is enjoyable.
+Walking around this neighborhood, whose streets are lined with trees, is enjoyable.
 Victorian and Spanish colonial houses, with their ornate facades, contribute to its specific charm.
 It lies behind Golden Hill, from which the view of the Pacific is stunning.

 A sequence of restaurants, bars, specialized places serving organic food, coffee, craft beer, and a completely innovative food offer make this area irresistible.
 The Woman’s History Museum, modern art, Tacotopia (festival of the best tacos), Golden Hill Block party, and nightlife scene—you can experience so much here.

 Residents have a habit of fishing, which is also recommended for tourists.
 However, all forms of transportation typical of San Diego pass through here.
 There are three dominant schools in this area: Golden Hill Elementary, a public school; McGill School of Success, a charter school; and Albert Einstein Academy, a charter school.
+Learn more about South Park & Golden Hill.

 Ocean Beach & Point Loma